Back to top anchor

 Developing peer-led mental health and addiction services across several sites

 A model of care for peer led services has been co-designed through workshops that have taken place across the district for the community, and for people with lived experience.
 A process to secure a provider(s) of peer led services is in progress.
+The model of care can be read here

-Developing the plan to grow and support the peer workforce
+Growing and supporting the peer workforce

 A co-design process has been used to develop a Consumer, Peer Support and Lived Experience (CPSLE) Workforce Development Action Plan.
+The plan can be read here.

 From the workshop feedback we are looking at what additional changes and initiatives the community would like to see for our young people and mental health services.

-Day Programmes
+Non-clinical Day Programmes

-One of the findings of the Time for Change - Te Hurihanga review was that some Day Programmes in the Southern district could be reviewed to make sure they are providing a service that tangata whaiora (a person seeking health) wants and needs.
+One of the findings of the Time for Change - Te Hurihanga review was that some non-clinical Day Programmes in the Southern district could be reviewed to make sure they are providing a service that tangata whaiora (a person seeking health) wants and needs.

 Day Programmes refers to Day Activity and Living Skills that are provided in a community-based setting.

 Service users, the community and Providers of Day Programmes have been asked to get involved in discussions about Day Programmes and what a good Day Programme should look like.
-This has being done through surveys, feedback by email and phone, and through group listening sessions held in February and March.
-We want to make sure our service users have the best possible experience through a wide range of options.